DJ Buffonge: NAC Breda

+Telstar

 In January 2023, Buffonge joined Eerste Divisie side Telstar.

+Emmen

+On 25 January 2024, Buffonge joined Emmen on an amateur basis.

 International career

-Buffonge is eligible for England and Antigua and Barbuda.
+Buffonge is eligible for England, Montserrat, Antigua & Barbuda, and Trinidad & Tobago.
 In February 2017, Buffonge was selected by Antigua and Barbuda for the CONCACAF U-20 Championship in Costa Rica.
 However, Buffonge didn't appear at the tournament after being replaced by Ajani Thomas.
+He was later called up to represent Montserrat for their 2026 World Cup Qualifying campaign, before pulling out of the squad due to an injury sustained in a friendly against Miami United.

 Personal life

 Buffonge's brother, Dajour, is also a footballer who played internationally for Montserrat.